-If a report contains information that requires specific attention by the DMFA, it should be stated in the cover letter as well as in the progress report.
+If a report contains information that requires specific attention, it should be stated in the cover letter as well as in the progress report.

-The Maturation Projects submit a completion report only (section 20) but may be requested to participate in status meetings with the DMFA and/or the Secretariat.
+The Maturation Projects submit a completion report only (section 20) but may be requested to participate in status meetings with the Secretariat.

-The Full Projects must submit A Yearly Report by the 28 February consisting of the following annexes in these administrative guidelines: (a) a narrative report (annex 12) including mandatory annexes, (b) yearly financial statements (annex 15), and (c) the accumulated financial statements (annex 16).
+The Full Projects must submit A Yearly Report by the 28 February consisting of the following annexes in these administrative guidelines: (a) a narrative report (annex 12) including mandatory annexes and (b) a yearly financial report (annex 15).
 A yearly budget (annex 11) must be annexed to the report together with an updated project budget (annex 10), which includes the revised budget duly considering already made or upcoming reallocations and/or use of the budget margin.
 Besides, other mandatory annexes, which are not related to the financial management of the projects, e.g. output level results reporting, a Responsible Business Conduct action plan, a Yearly Work plan, a Communication Plan, and a Risk Management Framework, should be submitted with the Yearly Report.

-A Status Report must be submitted by the 31 August if the partnership wants to request for additional funds.
-The report consists of the following annexes in these administrative guidelines: (a) a narrative report (annex 13) and (b) an updated financial report using the format for the yearly financial statements (annex 15).
-A revised yearly budget (annex 11) must be annexed to the report together with an updated project budget (annex 10), which includes the revised budget duly considering already made or upcoming reallocations and/or use of the budget margin.
+The Administrative Partner is expected to duly consider the partnership's need for funds for the year to come when submitting the Yearly Report.
+A Status Report may however also be submitted by the Administrative Partner at any time during the year if the partnership needs to request for additional DMFA funds.
+The report consists of a narrative report (annex 13) and an updated financial report using the format for the yearly financial report (annex 15).
+Besides, if applicable, an updated/revised yearly budget (annex 11) must be annexed to the report together with an updated project budget (annex 10), which includes the revised budget duly considering already made or upcoming reallocations and/or use of the budget margin.

-Audited annual financial statements including all resources must be submitted no later than 1 July each year covering the previous calendar year.
-The own contribution (annex 5) should be included in the financial statements The submission should include the auditor's report, the financial statements7 and the management letter.
+Audited annual financial statements including all resources must be submitted no later than the 15 May each year covering the previous calendar year.
+The own contribution (annex 5) should be included in the financial statements The submission should include the auditor's report, the financial statements9 and the management letter.
 The annual statement of accounts should include an overview of income and expenditure and show the annual budget as comparison.